WYHT: History

 Treasure worked with consultant Nick Anthony, who'd programmed WKDD in Akron, and who currently is Vice President of Rubber City Radio Group.
 When Anthony joined the station, the entire format and lineup of the newly named Y105 changed adding Scott Brunner and Toni Foxx to mornings; Steve Casale to middays; Sheri Wharton in Afternoons; David G. Cook, evenings; and Eric Taylor, overnights.
 Program Director for the new Y105 was John Foster and music director Bob Dickey.
 The music format shifted from Adult Contemporary to Contemporary Hit Radio with the call letter change as well.

 After nearly a decade of ownership, Treasure Radio began divesting properties around the country including WYHT and WMAN for $7.65 Million to Faircom Communications who also owned WFNT and WCRZ in Flint.
 Less than one year later, Regent Communications (now Townsquare Media) purchased the entire Faircom portfolio for $32 Million.
 Shortly after the much anticipated Clear Channel/AMFM merger in 2000, Regent Communications announced it would swap WYHT and WMAN Mansfield, WSWR Shelby, KZXY-FM Apple Valley, KIXW (AM) Apple Valley, KIXA Lucerne Valley, KATJ-FM Victorville and KVTR Victorville plus an additional $67 Million in cash.
 In return Regent Communications secured new markets with both Albany and Grand Rapids.

-In August 2020 Y105 has transitioned back to a hot adult contemporary format from Top 40 (CHR), effective Saturday August 1 12:00AM keeping #1 morning show, Dave & Jimmy in the morning in the 5-10am Monday through Friday time slot and "best of" on the weekends.
+On August 1, 2020, WYHT transitioned back to a hot adult contemporary format from Top 40 (CHR).
+The station kept its Y105 branding, as well as its morning show, Dave & Jimmy, until it left syndication in October 2023.
+As of August 2026, the station currently airs Valentine in the Morning based out of KBIG (104.3 MYfm) in Los Angeles, California.